ddev/ddev/docs/content/users/extend/traefik-router.md

 ## Traefik Configuration

 Before continuing, it's important to note that **very few users ever experiment with custom Traefik configuration**.
-This is an advanced topic, and the vast majority of users never need to know anything about it, as DDEV generates all of the necessary configuration.
+This is an advanced topic, and the vast majority of users never need to know anything about it, as DDEV generates all the necessary configuration.
 An understanding of Traefik configuration is required.

 You can fully customize the router’s [Traefik configuration](https://doc.traefik.io/traefik/getting-started/configuration-overview/).
 (DDEV uses the Traefik `v2` rule syntax by default, `defaultRuleSyntax: v2`.
 However, any custom router configuration can use `ruleSyntax: v3` to override this.)